 - Only use white A4 paper with black print.

-- Think about the font you use.
-Arial and Times New Roman are probably the best.
-Courier and Comic Sans are probably the worst.
+- Consider the font.
+Arial is one of the clearest.
+Courier and Comic Sans are some of the worst.

-We know this can be time consuming when you're applying for a large number of jobs but there is no other single thing you can do that will result in more interviews.
-An employer that looks at a large number of CV’s will be used to scanning details quickly and it’s fair to say your CV rarely has more than 30 seconds to make an impact.
-If it’s a job you really like the sound of we recommend you take some time to give yourself the best possible chance of getting an interview.
+This can all be a very time consuming process, especially if you're applying for a large number of jobs.
+However, the truth is that no other single thing will result in more interviews.
+A hiring manager reading through a large number of CVs will be used to quickly scanning and your CV will rarely have more than 30 seconds to make an impact.

-The template below is an example of how to structure your CV to help employers see your skills and experience quickly and clearly.
+The template below shows one way of structuring a CV, helping employers view your skills and experience quickly and clearly.

-For more great advice, please head over to our Candidate Advice section.
+For more advice, head over to our Candidate Advice section.